Christine Rekash, heart valve disease advocate for Go Red for Women

 One thing was certain, however; timing would be critical.
 Heart valve disease can usually be successfully treated with valve repair or replacement in patients of all ages.
 Having my own valve repaired would be a much better option than replacing it in my case.
 My personal commitment to follow-up appointments was vital to survival and a good outcome.

 If you live with heart valve disease or love someone who does, I recommend joining Go Red for Women’s Facebook community #GoRedGetFit to join a sisterhood of heart disease and stroke survivors to provide support and encouragement.
-The American Heart Association also has a survivor network, the Patient Support Network, which is a great resource too.

 Heart valve disease can be serious and warning signs should not be ignored.
 Common symptoms such as fatigue, shortness of breath, lightheadedness and palpitations are often confused with everyday stresses of life or aging.
 Instead of ignoring or shrugging off symptoms, be your own advocate.
 Take matters of the heart into your own hands and seek professional medical advice if something doesn’t feel right.